+SA2 confirms that the proactive parameters (including the Burst Arrival Time Window and Periodicity Range) do not need to be signalled during handover considering:

-Regarding the details of proactive RAN feedback during handover, SA2 wants to highlight that the BAT offset can be provided from NG-RAN to the SMF in the response to the QoS Flow establishment or modification request and QoS Flow modification can happen after a Handover.
+The BAT offset can be provided from NG-RAN to the SMF in the response to the QoS Flow establishment or modification request and QoS Flow modification can happen after a Handover.
 Thus the Target RAN can still get the proactive parameters from the SMF after Handover, e.g. when there is requirement from AF.

-Besides, SA2 has agreed that the SMF can locally store the BAT offset and adjusted periodicity, if available, received from the RAN and can correct TSCAI based such information This has no impact on the RAN.
+- SA2 has agreed that the SMF can update the locally stored TSCAI so that after a handover SMF provides the adjusted periodicity to the target NG-RAN node.
+This has no impact on the RAN.

-In conclusion, SA2 confirms that the proactive parameters (including the Burst Arrival Time Window and Periodicity Range) do not need to be signalled during handover.

-Regarding the reactive RAN feedback during handover, as it is assumed by SA2 all RAN nodes that support Xn interface with each other support TSCAI homogenously.SA2 confirms transferring the reactive parameter (i.e. Capability for BAT Adaptation) from the source gNB to the target gNB works well.
-SA2 has clarified this as attached.
+SA2 also confirms transferring the reactive parameter (i.e. Capability for BAT Adaptation) from the source gNB to the target gNB works if it can be assumed that all RAN nodes that support Xn interface with each other support the different versions of TSCAI (Rel-16, Rel-17 or Rel-18 TSCAI) homogenously.

 2. Actions: